upsidedownlabs/upsidedownlabs.github.io/software/chords/index.rst

 Features
 ********
-- **Connection**: Effortlessly compatible with BioAmp Hardware and automatically detects the ADC of the development board, simplifying the setup process and ensuring a smooth and efficient workflow from data acquisition to visualization.
+- **Connection**: Effortlessly compatible with BioAmp Hardware and automatically detects the ADC of the development board running the Chords application, simplifying the setup process and ensuring a smooth and efficient workflow from data acquisition to visualization.
 - **Real-time Visualization**: Experience smooth real-time visualization of incoming data rendered with `WebGL-Plot <https://github.com/danchitnis/webgl-plot>`_.
 The system ensures smooth signal display, helping you monitor the signal flow without interruptions or lag.
 - **Recording**: You can record data in CSV format indefinitely or set a timer to stop recording automatically when it expires.
 - **Download/Delete**: Easily download or delete recorded data with just a few clicks.
 Manage your data efficiently, allowing for quick access to relevant data or removal of unwanted data to free up storage.